What happens when a vaccine skeptic leads health policy? Ask Florida

 "It's because people in power, like our surgeon general, as an example, are pushing this anti-vax message," says Dr. Jeffrey Goldhagen, a professor of pediatrics at the University of Florida College of Medicine and president of the International Society for Social Pediatrics and Child Health.

 Vaccine hesitancy has been growing in Florida.
-The routine childhood vaccination rate for kindergartners is now at 90.6%.
+When Ladapo was appointed in September of 2021, the routine childhood vaccination rate for kindergartners was 93.3%.
+It has now dropped to 90.6%.
 That's the lowest rate in more than a decade — and it's well below the threshold needed for herd immunity against highly contagious diseases like measles.

 Dr. Lisa Gwynn, a pediatrician in Miami-Dade county, says she spends a lot of her time countering vaccine misinformation.
 "Probably 50% of our job now in pediatrics is explaining to parents the importance of vaccinating their children," she says.

-Note: This story was edited by Jane Greenhalgh